 Both onlookers: Right!

-Lacking work, Lookwell goes off the rails a bit, believing that having played a cop on TV, he can actually solves crimes in real life.
-(His chief justification: He was made an honorary member of the LAPD “at a formal ceremony in Television City.”)
+Lacking work, Lookwell goes off the rails a bit, believing that having played a cop on TV, he can actually solve crimes in real life.
+(His chief justification: At the height of his “Bannigan” fame, he was once made an honorary member of the LAPD “at a formal ceremony in Television City.”)

 A clever plot device has Lookwell teaching an acting class.
 As he “fights crime,” he can draw from a pool of young talent — would-be actors who are struggling to get a break, and will do the dirty work for their addled mentor.

 Lookwell also has a Sherlockian penchant for disguise.
-We seem as 1950s delinquent Troy McCool at a “Happy Days: The Next Generation” audition; as a car painter (who looks more like the Good Humor man); as a race car driver (circa the 1920s); and a homeless person (complete with loud colorful patches on his clothing, and his possessions wrapped in a rag hangingm from a stick.)
+We see him as 1950s delinquent Buzz McCool at a “Happy Days: The Next Generation” audition; as a car painter (who looks more like the Good Humor man); as a race car driver (circa the 1920s); and a homeless person (complete with loud colorful patches on his clothing, and his possessions wrapped in a rag hanging from a stick.)